Better Options Than Yelling at Your Kids When You're Angry

 - State what you are going to do: “I’m feeling hassled by your begging for an ice cream cone.
 If you beg again, I’m going to turn around and go home.”

-Ideally we are looking for a response that models both self-control and treating others with respect.
-We also need to be able to follow through with whatever we say we are going to do.
-For example, if he begs again after we said we would turn around and go home, then that’s what we need to do.
+Ideally you are looking for a response that models both self-control and treating others with respect.
+You also need to be able to follow through with whatever you say you are going to do.
+For example, if he begs again after you said you would turn around and go home, then that’s what you need to do.

 The Power of Apologizing

-When we realize we've handled a parenting situation poorly, we can always apologize.
+When you realize you've handled a parenting situation poorly, you can always apologize.
 Some parents are reluctant to apologize to their children fearing that it will make them appear weak.
 However, heart-felt apologies can actually increase children's respect for their parents.

-By apologizing we are teaching that when we make mistakes we try to make amends for those mistakes.
-We are also modeling the process of making an apology:
+By apologizing you are teaching that when you make mistakes you try to make amends for those mistakes.
+You are also modeling the process of making an apology:

-- Recognizing what we have done that has hurt someone
+- Recognizing what you have done that has hurt someone

-- Describing how we plan to handle it differently next time
+- Describing how you plan to handle it differently next time

 While apologizing is never easy, it is an essential skill for maintaining close relationships.

-When a parenting situation doesn't go quite as well as you would have liked, try apologizing.
-Next, look for a chance to try out your new parenting response!
+When a parenting situation doesn't go quite as well as you would have liked start with apologizing.
+Next look for a chance to try out your new parenting response!